 Use as much as possible

-The first point to make here is a straightforward one: utilise as much of your ISA allowance as you can afford.
-This doesn’t mean that you should strive to put £20,000 into your ISA every year; very few people can do that.
-What it does mean, however, is that any money you come into could almost always be better utilised through investing.
+With any type of ISA, the first point to make is straightforward: utilise as much of your annual ISA allowance as you can afford.
+Of course, this doesn’t mean that you have to put £20,000 into your ISA account every year; very few people can afford to do that.
+What it does mean, however, is that you could better utilise any money you come by, by saving or investing in one of the types of ISAs.

-So long as you’ve paid off any existing, expensive debt and saved enough as a rainy day fund, utilising as much of your allowance as possible is highly recommended.
-ISA allowances operate on a ‘use it or lose it’ basis, so any unused allowance doesn’t roll over and is lost.
+So long as you’ve paid off any existing, expensive debt and saved enough as a rainy-day or emergency fund, utilising as much of your allowance as possible is highly recommended.
+ISA allowances operate on a ‘use it or lose it’ basis, so any unused annual allowance from the previous tax year can’t be rolled over.

-This is also a point about when you should invest.
+There is also a question about when you should invest.
 The answer, almost always, is “now”.
-We’ve written a few times about the pitfalls of trying to time the market or holding off on investing for whatever the reason may be.
-In almost all cases, it’s more beneficial for savers to invest as early as possible and avoid missing out on the historic ‘boom days’ that can make all the difference to long term returns.
+We’ve written a few times about the pitfalls of trying to time the market or holding off on investing for whatever reason.
+In almost all cases, it’s more beneficial for savers to invest as early as possible and avoid missing out on the historic ‘boom days’ that can supposedly make all the difference to long-term returns.